 If we plot the function learnt, this is how it looks:

 It seems like a reasonable fit.2.2.
-OverfittingWhat if we change p=9.
-The resulting data-matrix will be of shape d×n with d=10,n=10.a
+OverfittingWhat if we change the degree of the polynomial features to be p=9?
+The resulting data-matrix will be of shape dรn with d=10,n=10.a

 f(x)